 As a result, the lighter bullet generates a gas which is is both hotter and at a higher pressure than the gas produced by a heavy bullet load.
 This potentially subjects the forcing cone and leade to more damaging gas than they would experience if a heavier bullet (with its slower burning powders) had been used.

-Therefore, it’s likely that the mechanism of injury for the cracked K-Frame barrels was a combination of the following:
+Taking all this into account, it’s likely that the mechanism of injury for the cracked K-Frame barrels was a combination of the following:

 -A weakened barrel extension, caused by the aggressive milling of a flat at the 6 O’Clock position (which was required for the models with yoke-mounted gas rings, but unnecessary—yet still continued–for later 19-4 / 66-1 models with cylinder-mounted gas rings), and;